totalnoMartina/aromatic-experience/README.md

 - ![](media/images/messages-signedout.png?raw=true)

 - Not able to screenshot but there is a snippet of JavaScipt code for Navigation to toggle close (if clicked) when user cliks outside of the navbar
-- Facebook login set up (At the moment, there is a bug, which does not allow login using Facebook, but it worked once before, so I keep trying)
+- Facebook login set up (At the moment, there is a bug, which does not allow login using Facebook, but it worked once before, so after trying, I decided to leave it there until I turn debug to False to see final effect)

 ![](media/images/messages-signedin.png?raw=true)

 **Future features**

-- Add an oil review section/category - where users can review oils from specific companie and share amongst each other which are high/low quality
+- Add an oil review section/category - where users can review oils from specific companies and share amongst each other which are high/low quality, since entering a category this time and made me destroy my db, I left it for future feature
-- Add login using Google
+- Add login using Google - tried many times, postponed
 - Inspired by the app called [abillion](https://www.abillion.com/) it would be great to make every review giving users 1Euro for every review they make and then, this one euro would go to a specific company that already is involved in production of oils or contributing in some way, as this can be collected and donated.
 No money can be withdrawn, which makes it even more noble.

 ## Structure

-A Structure of this Website is aiming to be simple, with warm color palette and a simple navbar.
-The content main objective is in the center split into two columns when seeing published posts.While seeing one post, the title and front image streches to improve visual experience.
+A Structure of this website is aiming to be simple, with warm color palette and a simple navbar.
+The content main objective is in the center split into two columns when seeing published posts on 14inch screens -the screen size in which this website is made, in  a Chrome Browser.While seeing one post, the title and front image streches to improve visual experience.

 This is the original, first idea of a layout ![](media/images/first_layout.png?raw=true)